alex-massa/extract-jsonpaths/README.md

 # JSONPath Extractor

-A CLI tool and library for extracting and visualizing JSONPath(s) from JSON objects or JSON Schema. \
+A CLI tool and library for extracting and visualizing JSONPath(s) from a JSON object or JSON Schema. \
-It includes utility functions and a tree representation class for enhanced manipulation and visualization of JSONPath structures.
+It includes utility functions and a tree representation class for programmatic manipulation and visualization of JSONPath structures.

 ## Features

-- Extract JSONPath(s) from JSON objects or JSON Schemas
+- Extract JSONPath(s) from a JSON object or JSON Schema
 - Output options for leaf-only JSONPath(s) and JSON array formatting
 - Visualize JSONPath(s) as a tree structure
 - Exportable utility functions for programmatic use:
-  - `getJSONPathsFromObject(obj)`
+  - `async getJSONPathsFromObject(obj, leaves = false)`
-  - `getJSONPathsFromSchema(schema)` (asynchronous)
+  - `async getJSONPathsFromSchema(schema, leaves = false)`
 - Exportable `JSONPathsTree` class for processing JSONPath(s):
   - Extract leaf nodes from a set of JSONPath(s)
   - Generate a tree-like string representation of JSONPath(s)